 National Examination: Yes, National Board of Coloproctology Qualification, since 2012

-Because of high incidence of colorectal cancer in Czech Republic a significant attention with a high concerned about this disease exists.
-An effective screening program has been developed and established in collaboration with Czech Gastroenterology Society.
-This program resulted into decreased incidence of advanced stages of colorectal cancer.
-Moreover, national audit focused on quality of TME in patient with rectal cancer was performed and relevant measures implemented thereafter to improve the evaluation and surgical technique.
-Thanks to well organized system high quality care of congenital colo- and anorectal defects, degenerative colonic diseases and functional disorders is available.
-National guidelines for surgical treatment of IBD have been prepared in collaboration with Czech IBD working.
-The enhanced recovery national project is in progress and collaboration with Czech Society of Anaesthesiology and Intensive Care Medicine was established, with guidelines expected to be issued in 2017.
+Because of high incidence of colorectal cancer in Czech Republic significant attention with a high concern about this disease exists.
+An effective screening programme has been developed and established in collaboration with Czech Gastroenterology Society.
+This programme resulted in decreased incidence of advanced stages of colorectal cancer.
+Moreover, a national audit focused on quality of TME in patients with rectal cancer was carried out, and relevant measures implemented thereafter to improve the evaluation and surgical technique.

 • Genetics in colorectal malignancies